Sales and marketing teams, in general, have always been known to have a beef with each other — just take a look at this recent survey that shows

 When you’re trying to align two departments, it’s not enough to just focus on KPIs and collaborative practices.
 When you’re breaking down departmental barriers, the lines will likely blur between what the marketing and sales teams are working on.

 It’s important to analyze and measure the results as a team, which will help everyone get on the same page about ROI and understand how collaborative efforts are impacting your bottom line.
 Your team ROI may require both departments to analyze email campaigns or lead generation data to determine what’s working and what’s not.
 Looking at these numbers individually just pushes your teams back into a silo situation where the work becomes fragmented.

-Christina Hall, who heads up Marketing and Growth at Leadfeeder, says, “I’m a big believer in a collaborative analysis as a driver of sales-marketing alignment.
-There’s so much valuable information already in your data if your teams know how to use it to maximize conversions.”
+“I’m a big believer in a collaborative analysis as a driver of sales-marketing alignment.
+There’s so much valuable information already in your data if your teams know how to use it to maximize conversions.

 10. Establish and maintain company culture

 When sales and marketing don’t get along, and tension rises, it’s inevitable that your entire strategy also suffers.
 Both departments work to grow the company and increase awareness and revenue, so when there’s

 For example, if a customer is reading an email or following the company on social media, and then they get a sales

 You can encourage collaboration and camaraderie by going on outings as an office, working on a volunteer project together, creating standard processes, and agreeing on mutually-beneficial goals.